Sample HHSim Exercises

 h for the fast sodium channel indicates that three segments of the channel must change their conformation to open the activation gate, while the h term indicates that only a single piece of structure controls the inactivation gate.
 At the molecular level channel components do not just sit in a fixed position at temperatures above absolute zero,.
 They continually change their conformation.
 However, some conformations are more likely than others, and therefore occur more frequently.
 The channel characteristics determine which configurations are more likely, as a function of the current membrane voltage.
 The parameter m can be viewed as the probability that a particular segment of the activation gate is in the configuration required for the gate to be open.
 Alternatively, it can be viewed as the fraction of channels in which this segment is in the configuration required for the gate to open.
 Since all three segments must be in the open position for the activation gate to be open, and the segments are independent, the probability that the gate is open (or equivalently, the fraction of channels with open activation gates) is m

 .
-Type "run" in the Matlab command window to reset the simulator.
+Reset the simulator again.
 Call up the Channels window, and press the Details button for the fast sodium channel.
 This displays a window showing the parameters responsible for the behavior of the fast sodium channel.
 Looking at the top of the display, we see that this channel is permeable to the sodium ion, and that its maximum conductance g_max is 120 mico-Siemens.

 Question 1: how does g_max for the fast sodium channel compare with the passive sodium conductance?